-In cases in whic ch the signal mode is set to Edge Control Input (Edge) ON OFF Operation Status Pattern Broadcasting Starts internal sound source broadcast after detecting an Edge signal.
+Starts internal sound source broadcast after detecting an Edge signal.
 The broadcast is not interrupted, even if the same event trigger is received.

-In cases in whic ch the signal mode is set to Level Control Input (Level) ON OFF Higher priority broadcasting Operation Status Pattern Broadcasting Broadcasting Broadcast continues while the Level signal is received, automatically repeating the broadcast pattern, regardless of the length of the played sound source.
+In cases in which the signal mode is set to Level

+Broadcast continues while the Level signal is received, automatically repeating the broadcast pattern, regardless of the length of the played sound source.
 If the broadcast is interrupted by a higher priority broadcast, and the Level signal continues to be maintained when the higher priority broadcast ends, the broadcast pattern starts again from the beginning.